Nematic, chiral and topological superconductivity in transition metal dichalcogenides: Spin-valley fluctuations

-\textit{Spin-valley fluctuations.} We now discuss the ordering instabilities that arise from the spin-valley fluctuations.
+We now discuss the ordering instabilities that arise from the spin-valley fluctuations.
 To identify the spin-valley fluctuations with dominant modulation vectors, we will analyze the maxima of the spin-valley susceptibility,

 In this definition, $\sigma_{\alpha,\beta}\in\{\sigma_{z},\sigma_{\pm}=(\sigma_{x}\pm i\sigma_{y})/2\}$ are spin/valley-space Pauli matrices, `Tr' denotes the trace over the spin/valley indices, $\beta$ is the inverse temperature, and $N$ is the number of superlattice unit cells.
 Furthermore, the non-interacting Green's function is given by,